ShelakeKalyani/ShelakeKalyani/README.md

-Hi, I’m @ShelakeKalyani.I’m interested in C,JAVA,Python and I am also interested in some frontend technologies like HTML,CSS and Bootstrap.
-I’m currently learning a Computer Science.
+Hi, I’m Shelake Kalyani.I have a knowledge of some basic Programming languages like C,JAVA and Python.
+As a Full Stack Developer I have a knowledge about frontend techologies HTML,CSS,Bootstrap,Javascript and React Js and in backend technology PHP and CodeIgniter framework.Also I am familiar with database MySQL.